Clemapfel/jluna/docs/manual.md

 (:name, :super, :parameters, :types, :instance, :layout, :size, :hash, :flags)
 ```

-Properties are often reserved for "hidden" members and may contain internal implementation details.
+Properties are often reserved for "hidden" members, such as those containing internal implementation details.

 ### Parameters

-We can access the name and types of the parameters of a type using `jluna::Type::get_parameters`:
+We can access the name and upper type bounds of the parameters of a type using `jluna::Type::get_parameters`:

 ```cpp
 // declare type